narendran723/SIET-Navic/README.md

 # SIET-Navic
-Android Application For Sri Shakthi Institute Of Engineering And Technology
+Android Application For Navigation In Sri Shakthi Institute Of Engineering And Technology